 NAUTI SPIRITS: THE JOURNEY FROM FARM TO BOTTLE

-1. Preparation: Our own farm-grown sweet potatoes are sorted, washed, milled and sent from our milling room to the cook tank in the distillery.
+1. Preparation: Our own farm-grown sweet potatoes and corn are sorted, washed, milled and sent from our milling room to the cook tank in the distillery.

 4. Distilling: Inside the still, the mash is heated to the point where the alcohol turns to vapor, but the water remains liquid.
 The vapor is carried through the vodka column to the condenser, where is turned back to liquid.
 The height of the still aids in making the very pure alcohol that is necessary for vodka.